plan44/p44build/README.md

 All p44b specific information is stored in a folder called "p44build", usually a subfolder of the "umbrella" openwrt package.

-This can include a set of global patches that need to be applied to the openwrt tree (openwrt's quilt tool is used for that), configurations (diffconfigs) for one or multiple target platforms the project can be built for (my own projects often have versions for Omega2 and RaspberryPi).
+This can include a set of global patches that need to be applied to the openwrt tree (openwrt's quilt tool is used for that), configurations (diffconfigs) for one or multiple target platforms the project can be built for (my own projects often have versions for Omega2 and RaspberryPi), and custom scripts for project specific build, package, flash and deploy steps.

 The p44build folder also has a "tracking" subfolder, which collects information about the exact state of all openwrt feeds, source packages installed, and can additionally track the individual state of packages that are part of the development for this target.